lookback/meteor-dropdowns/README.md

 </div>
 ```

-As shown, `align`, `left` and `top` produces corresponding `data-dropdown-` attributes in the markup, handy for custom CSS styling.
+As shown, `name`, `align`, `left` and `top` produces corresponding `data-dropdown-` attributes in the markup, handy for custom CSS styling.
 The dropdown's name will be the `id` attribute and applied as a class.

 It is **recommended** to wrap both the trigger and dropdown markup in a container element with relative positioning.